alihassanijr/.dotfiles/README.md

 Plugins I only use on my personal device, because of both dependencies and usage.
 * [VimTex](https://github.com/lervag/vimtex)
     * You need to install a LaTeX engine locally (i.e. `latexmk`)
+    * I also use [termpdf](https://github.com/dsanson/termpdf.py) ([my fork](https://github.com/alihassanijr/termpdf.py)) to
+      preview latex pdf outputs.
+I managed to get VimTeX to call Kitty's remote control commands and have it split screen and view the pdf.
+You can toggle it with `<leader>lp`, and you can still get Zathura to open with `<leader>lv`.
 * [vim-markdown-preview](https://github.com/iamcco/markdown-preview.nvim)